5.3 Spin-Spin Splitting: J-Coupling

 Exercise: Assign the protons where structure and chemical shift scale are given

-Note the leaning, indicating that the coupled partner is close by.
+Note the leaning in some of the multiplets, indicating that the coupled partner is close by.

 Symmetrical Multiplets which are NOT First Order

 Exercise: Only ONE of the multiplets below is first order, find it.
 A second one is almost first order, but ultimately can be ruled out because of a very subtle line position inconsistency.

 Some criteria to use: